• More

 The Infamous "Disneyland Memorial Orgy"

 In 1967, during the Summer of Love, an underground newspaper called The Realist published a controversial poster titled "Disneyland Memorial Orgy."
 The poster depicted Disney characters engaging in various activities, causing a public outcry.
-Disney tried to stop the poster's distribution, However, it only made it more popular.
+Disney tried to stop the poster's distribution, but it only made it more popular.
 The "Disneyland Memorial Orgy" poster is now a collector's item and a reminder of the counterculture of the late 1960s.

 Walt Disney's Secret Apartment